Purdue-SoCET/ZS-Project-public/README.md

 ## 📘 Documentation

-All tools, design steps, and flow guidelines will be fully documented in this repository.
-A comprehensive **Wiki** is also planned to include:
+All tools, design steps, and flow guidelines will be fully documented in each repository:

 - Step-by-step tutorials for each design stage
 - Best practices for using open-source EDA tools